chetanxpatil/livnium.core/README.md

 - ❌ **Prohibited**: Commercial use, selling, hosting as a service, redistribution without permission
 - 🔒 **Commercial Rights**: Reserved exclusively by the Owner

+**Non-Commercial use includes only personal, academic, or research use by individuals.
+Use within any company or organization for internal purposes (including research, development, or evaluation) is considered commercial and requires prior written permission from the Owner.**

 See [LICENSE](LICENSE) for full terms.
 For commercial licensing inquiries: chetan12patil@gmail.com

 ---